Ad4u/aoc/README.md

 To generate the graph and the markdown table from the `timings.csv` file, you need `Python` and `uv` installed, then and execute the `benchmark.py` script.

 # Todos
+- Use `mvzr` as main way to parse data
 - (?)
 Include the graph/md generation into the binary, getting rid of the Python/uv dependencies.
 - (?)
 Auto-Download input files.